 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-The subject of bullying is addressed at regular intervals in PSHE education and annually as part of National Anti-bullying week.
-Children are also informed of the consequences of bullying under the school's Discipline ad Behaviour policy.
-Parents/carers can access the anti-bullying and anti-racist policies on the school website or on request from the school office.
+A copy of the Antibullying policy is available on the school's website and on request from the school office.
+The subject of bullying is addressed at regular intervals in PSHE education and as part of the cycle of assemblies.
+The school participates in the annual Anti-bullying week activities and bullying is regularly addressed within the wider curriculum and day to day ethos of the school.
 If the bullying is particularly serious, or the tackling bullying procedures are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.